 These are things you probably already know about yourself, but you might be surprised by what your heat map shows.

-Let me know how it goes and if you’ve made some surprising discovers that have changed how you approach your freelance writing day.
+You might make some surprising discoveries that change how you approach your freelance writing day.